 What's candlepin?
 I'm glad you asked!
 A quick background: Candlepin bowling is the Northeastern cousin to the popular 10-pin version that dominates most U.S. bowling alleys.
 Found primarily in New England and Canada's Maritimes region, candlepin features a smaller ball (about four-and-a-half inches) and thinner pins.
 Each player gets three tries to knock the pins down, and between throws, the pins are not cleared away.
 Like 10-pin, 300 points is the maximum score for candlepin – although the perfect candlepin game has yet to be played.

-You can find both candlepin and 10-pin options at lanes in and around greater Boston – and the places range from local town hangouts to see-and-be-seen clubs (that just happen to have bowling alleys).
+You can find both candlepin and 10-pin options at lanes in and around greater Boston – and the places range from local town hangouts to full experiences with way more than just bowling.

 Where to Go

 Located in Dorchester, Boston Bowl is a city institution, with an active local league.
 Recently renovated, it now has new scoring machines and flat-screen TVs at each lane.
 Blogger Lynn of Candlepin Adventures calls it "the definition of convenience in candlepin… They're open 24 hours, have candlepin and 10-pin, an arcade, food, drinks, and pool."
 Keep in mind that this place is popular with area families (especially for birthday parties).
 However, you can reserve lanes online in advance, so make a booking on the Boston Bowl website and then you won't have to wait on arrival.